MechanicOfTheSequence/nosedocs-new/bardcode.md

 ### a play-within-a-play

 I propose that this is an artistic description of my own brain, each part of my brain played by a mechanical.
-I propose that pyramis is me, normal kenny (left brain), and thisby is the version of jupiter I saw enter my body during the haemorrhage (right brain), a little girl with insatiable desire I would describe as venus.
+I propose that pyramus is me, normal kenny (left brain), and thisby is the version of jupiter I saw enter my body during the haemorrhage (right brain), a little girl with insatiable desire I would describe as venus.

-perhaps the wall is my corpus collusum? tom snout (pyramis' father) is a blacksmith, or a tinkerer. perhaps some aspect of tesla?
+perhaps the wall is my corpus collusum? tom snout (pyramus' father) is a blacksmith, or a tinkerer. perhaps some aspect of tesla?

-moonshine is thisby's mother, but instead plays the part of moonshine, as pyramis and thisby are to meet under the shining of the moon (btw, 6/24 is a full moon this year)
+moonshine is thisby's mother, but instead plays the part of moonshine, as pyramus and thisby are to meet under the shining of the moon (btw, 6/24 is a full moon this year)

 ### two versions of jupiter